ecomol/Windows_Rjml/README.md

 JML program uses posterior predictive checking to test whether the minimum distance between sequences of two species is smaller than expected under a scenario that does not account for hybridization.
 If the observed distance is smaller than, the simulated valued, then we can conclude that lineage sorting cannot explain the data and a hypothesis of hybridization can be accepted (Joly 2012).
 In order to implement the above procedure, the program needs to perform the following steps:
-(1) Posterior distributions of species trees, population sizes, and divergence times generated from other software such as BEAST and BPP.
+(1) Posterior distributions of species trees, population sizes, and divergence times generated from other software such as BEAST and BPP(Drummond & Rambaut et al., 2007; Flouri et al., 2018).
 (2) JML samples each species tree to simulate gene trees through MCMCCOAL (Rannala & Yang, 2003).
 (3) Sequences are then simulated on the gene tree.
 This was implemented by adapting the code of the software SEQ-GEN (Rambaut & Grassly 1997).
 (4) JML estimates the minimum distance between sequences for all pairs of species.